dagraham/etm-dgraham/README.md

                 @j job B

         Beginning soon notices would begin on Jan 15 for job A (due Jan 25) and on January 20 for job B (due Jan 30).
+	- Job alerts and beginbys are only triggered for unfinished jobs and, in repeating tasks, only for the instance of the task that is currently due.
     - Prerequisites
         - Automatically assigned.
 The default is to suppose that jobs must be completed sequentially in the order in which they are listed.
 E.g., with